Newcomers come up big for A’s in 4-2 win over Cardinals

-OAKLAND, Calif.
-(AP) — Tanner Roark pitched five innings to get the win in his Oakland debut, and the Athletics beat Adam Wainwright and the St. Louis Cardinals 4-2 on Sunday.
+Roark pitched five innings of one-run ball, and the Athletics beat Adam Wainwright and the St. Louis Cardinals 4-2 on Sunday.

 Jurickson Profar connected for his 15th homer as the A’s won for the sixth time in seven games.
 Dustin Garneau had two hits and two RBIs after he was claimed off waivers Saturday.